monumarquis/Task-Planner/README.md

 - All User DAshBoard
 - All Users Data
 - Can Delete User From DB
-- Can Edut role of user  to DB
+- Can Edit role of user  to DB

 ## 🚀 User Features